UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ## Star GAN <a name="starGAN"></a>

 ### Motivation <a name="mot2"></a>
-StarGAN is a generative adversarial network that learns the mappings among multiple domains using only a single generator and a discriminator, training effectively from images of all domains (Choi 2).
+StarGAN is a "generative adversarial network that learns the mappings among multiple domains using only a single generator and a discriminator, training effectively from images of all domains" (Choi 2).
 The topology could be represented as a star where multi-domains are connected, thus receiveing the name StarGAN.

 ![StarGAN Results](/assets/images/team14/star1.JPG)
 * Fig X. Example of multi-domain image-to-image translation on CelebA dataset using StarGAN